Shaheer04/RealOne/README.md

+# Introduction
-A chromium based extension, created to optimise online buying experience.
+A chromium-based extension, created to optimize online buying experience.
-Product reviews can be alot to read and getting a sense of the product quality and authenticity can be challenging.
+Product reviews can be a lot to read and getting a sense of the product quality and authenticity can be challenging.
-This extension sumarizes image reviews and text reviews, gives them a score of how much the delivered product matches the product shown by the seller.
+This extension summarizes image reviews and text reviews and gives them a score of how much the delivered product matches the product shown by the seller.
 Gemini is used as the base model for analysis of text and images.

-Install Node Packages:
+# Install Node Packages:
 1. Install Node.js: Download and install Node.js from the official website.
 Node.js comes with npm (Node Package Manager) bundled with it. https://nodejs.org/en/download
 2. Install Required Packages: Use npm to install the required packages for your project.
 For a web scraping extension using Puppeteer.
 Install Puppeteer by typing this command at the terminal: npm install puppeteer
+3. Create a .env file in the API directory which will contain Gemini's API Key:
+       - API_Key=[API-Key]
-3. Start NPM: After installing packages, you can start using NPM commands.
+4. Start NPM: After installing packages, you can start using NPM commands.

-Importing the extension into Chrome/Edge
+# Importing the extension into Chrome/Edge
 1. Download the extension files: Clone this repository by typing in “git clone https://github.com/SyedShahriyarAli/RealOne” in a command prompt at the destination you want to download the files
 2. Open Chrome Extensions page: Open Google Chrome and go to the "Extensions" page.
 You can access it by clicking the three dots in the top-right corner, then selecting "More tools" > "Extensions," or by typing chrome://extensions/ in the address bar and hitting Enter.
 3. Enable Developer Mode: Toggle on the "Developer mode" option located in the top-right corner of the Extensions page.